 Or, place each bottle within a sealed plastic bag.
 This is recommended, as it will save you from having to clean out the refrigerator if a bottle explodes or pops its cap while ripening.

-WARNING: Because homemade carbonated drinks do not contain the preservatives found in most commercial products, they cannot be kept for the same length of time without spoiling.
+CAUTION: Because homemade carbonated drinks do not contain the preservatives found in most commercial products, they cannot be kept for the same length of time without spoiling.

 Carbonated drinks should not be kept for longer than 3 or 4 weeks and they are best drunk within a week or two when at their peak of perfection.
 However, this shouldn't present a problem since it's so good tasting!